Candidate for Mayor of Kingston

 National

-Successfully moved a motion of national support to protect passenger train service for Kingston and now co-chairs the FCM Defence Working Group to ensure Kingston benefits from Canada's Defence Industrial Strategy.
+Co-chairs the FCM Defence Working Group to ensure Kingston benefits from Canada's Defence Industrial Strategy.

 Provincial